Rhulani Mokwena

-Rulani Mlungisi Mokwena (born 9 January 1987) is a South African football manager, and regarded as one of the best young coaches in Africa.
-He is currently the manager of Algerian Ligue Professionnelle 1 side MC Alger.
+Rulani Mlungisi Mokwena (born 9 January 1987) is a South African football manager who is the current manager of Egyptian Premier League side Pyramids FC.

 The son of former Orlando Pirates player Julias Sono Hloae, and nephew to Jomo Sono, Mokwena hails from a footballing family and started his professional coaching career in the youth systems at Silver Stars, before serving as an assistant manager at Mamelodi Sundowns and Pirates.
 In 2019, he became interim manager of the latter club, holding the position for five months, before being appointed as the head coach at Chippa United the following year.

 Early career

 Mokwena's first notable foray into football came at Silver Stars, later known as Platinum Stars, where he honed his skills under coaches such as Steve Komphela, Cavin Johnson and Allan Freese.
 In 2014, he joined Mamelodi Sundowns where, after excelling with the club's development team, he was promoted to be one of manager Pitso Mosimane's assistant managers, alongside Manqoba Mngqithi and Alex Bapela.
 Mokwena stayed with Masandawana until 2017, helping the club win the 2016 CAF Champions League title, before taking up a role as the assistant manager to Milutin Sredojević at Orlando Pirates.